ssnangua/sharp-apng/README.md

 Contains the following decoding info:

 - `width` Number - The width of the image, in pixels.
-- `height` Number Number - The height of the image, in pixels.
+- `height` Number - The height of the image, in pixels.
 - `depth` Number - Number of bits per channel.
 - `ctype` Number - Color type of the file (Truecolor, Grayscale, Palette ...).
 - `pages` Number - Number of frames contained within the image.